githubteacher/nov-28-dev/EdTrench-BristolUk.md

 ## Places to Eat
 - The Ox :steak: and :wine:
 - San Carlo's :pasta: and :wine:
-- Three Bros Bugers :hamburger: and :beer:
+- Three Bros Burgers :hamburger: and :beer:

+## Attractions
+- The M Shed - great for kids
+- Bedminster Skate Park

+Everyone [heart]'s a burger